How to Build a Robust Flutter App Initialization Flow with Riverpod

 @override Widget build(BuildContext context, WidgetRef ref) { final sharedPrefs = ref.watch(sharedPreferencesProvider).requireValue; }

-This works because the provider is a FutureProvider that is eagerly initialized before MainApp is loaded.
-Hence, every descendant widget of MainApp can assume that it has a value.
+This works seamlessly because the sharedPreferencesProvider (a FutureProvider) was eagerly initialized before MainApp was loaded.
+As a result, every descendant widget of MainApp can access it without additional checks.

 Heads-up: If you try to access requireValue on a provider that isn't ready yet, you'll hit an exception.
 If that happens, it's time to debug and revisit your assumptions.